-Our Home and Community Based Services (HCBS) and Community Oriented and Recovery Services (CORE) are a group of programs designed to expand access to person-centered, trauma-informed support and training.
+Our Home and Community Based Services (HCBS) and Community Oriented and Recovery Services (CORE) are a group of services designed to provide person-centered, trauma-informed support and training to clients.

 Adult Health Homes services offer linkage to many important resources for individuals and families such as access to food, cleaning supplies, assistance in application for benefits and entitlements, etc… Our care managers provide coordination and management services for individuals who are struggling with medical, mental, behavioral, and social needs.
 We support members to maintain connection with providers and receive the help they need.